d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         It may be useful to indicate in the mode line whether the current `sweeprolog-mode' buffer has been loaded into the Prolog runtime and/or if its cross-reference data is up to date.

-  Provide right-click (`mouse-3') menus with `context-menu-mode'
-        To accommodate users who prefer a mouse-based workflow, `sweeprolog-mode' should provide context-aware right-click menus
-        by integrating with `context-menu-mode'.

-  Provide descriptions for tokens by setting their `help-echo' propety
-        We should annotate tokens in Prolog code with a short text in their `help-echo' property that says what kind of token this is, to expose the precise semantics of each token to the user.

   Make predicate completion aware of module-qualification
         predicate completion should detect when the prefix it’s trying